pgmrgeek/PhotoboothMgr/README.md

 www.bayareaeventphotography.com <br>
 www.portlandeventphotography.com <br>

-Photoshop Version support -
+Version Updates -

+02/19/2017 New to Version 14 is automated viewing for the main control panel, preview and postview panels.
+Incoming images can be automatically added to the viewing list, displayed in preview and when printed, displayed in the postview window.
+This allows the preview and postview windows to be overlapped on a secondary display and automtically switched depending on the operation.
+New incoming images can automatically pop up the preview window.
+Newly printed images can automatically pop up the postview window to show the results.

-07/21/16 13.02 Added support for the external software program, DigiCamControl to capture a sequence of images to build photostrips or any of the layouts supported.
+07/21/16 13.02 New to Version 13, is the integration of DigiCamControl for a automated camera capture.
+Now the photobooth can run from capture to delivery, no longer needing a photographer.
+Added support for the external software program, DigiCamControl to capture a sequence of images to build photostrips or any of the layouts supported.
 A "Guest UI" windows was added to sit in the foreground with a big button to trigger the photo sequence.
 Pic2Print looks at the selected layout to know how many frames to shoot.
 Each image lands in c:\onsite so this only works in KIOSK mode, which makes most sense.
 So the program can now be triggered to shoot all frames, process all frames and send output to multiple targets.
 Given its been a couple years since I've written release notes, its best to see the verion history to view all the changes and from here on out.

 09/01/14 8.03 Update - Kiosk mode had a timing issue.
 It was runnning too fast monitoring the c:\OnSite folder causing problems with images from the network and Nikon Capture software.
 A one second delay was added before accessing any incoming image, and the problem went away.